Trump says coronavirus vaccine could be weeks away: ABC News town hall

 Trump also provoked mockery on Twitter when he spoke about “herd mentality” instead of “herd immunity,” a form of indirect protection from infectious disease that occurs when enough people have become immune through vaccination or previous infections.

+“It would go away without the vaccine ... but it’s going to go away a lot faster with it,” he said.
+“You’ll develop ... a herd mentality.”

-Reporting by Eric Beech and Andrea Shalal; Editing by Sandra Maler and Christopher Cushing
+Additional reporting by Eric Beech; Editing by Sandra Maler, Christopher Cushing & Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.